-I created a 3D model of our staircase and the full EXPEDIT shelf unit in SolidWorks, then modified both of them to work out where I should cut down the EXPEDIT, and get a feel for how the thing would look when done.
+I created a 3D model of our staircase and the complete EXPEDIT shelf unit in SolidWorks, then modified both to work out where I should cut down the EXPEDIT and get a feel for how the thing would look when done.

-First I marked out the cut and scored the laminate surface with a sharp knife – then carefully cut with a panel saw.
+First, I marked out the cut and scored the laminate surface with a sharp knife – then carefully cut it with a panel saw.

 Step 3: Assembling the first row

-After fixing the base to the side panel I added three of the upright dividers, and also fixed in one of the door inserts to brace the corner.
-As a precaution I used wood-glue to fix the dowels in place.
+After fixing the base to the side panel, I added three upright dividers and fixed one door insert to brace the corner.
+As a precaution, I used wood glue to fix the dowels in place.

 Step 4: Add the first shelf

-I inserted the dowels a little way through the shelf to locate it exactly against the upright, so it could be marked up before removing it to score then cut to length.
-Made a minor mistake here when fixing the shelf in place – I forgot to cut down the last upright dowels before inserting them, leaving them exposed and requiring cutting down later (much more fiddly) – lesson learned for the next row!
+I inserted the dowels a little way through the shelf to locate it precisely against the upright so it could be marked up before removing it to score and then cut to length.
+I made a minor mistake when fixing the shelf in place – I forgot to cut down the last upright dowels before inserting them, leaving them exposed and requiring cutting down later (much more fiddly).
+Lesson learned for the next row!